AndyFerns/AndyFerns/README.md

 # 👋 Hello, I'm @AndyFerns

 🎓 I'm a budding Computer Science Engineer passionate about all things software development.
-I'm currently delving into Rust and systems-level programming, while also strengthening my foundations in Python, C, Java, and HTML.
+I have active experience with Python and frameworks like Flask and Django and I'm currently delving into Rust and systems-level programming, while also strengthening my foundations in C, Java and JavaScript.

 ## 🚀 Current Endeavors